 Savvy Social Security Planning Calculators

 Help clients understand their claiming options and show them the lifetime impact of the various claiming scenarios.
-Five online calculators are available to members to help analyze clients’ claiming options in a variety of ways.
+These online calculators are available to members to help analyze clients’ claiming options in a variety of ways.

 Spousal Planning Calculator

 Use for married couples.
 View the suggested scenarios and/or enter proposed claiming ages for retirement benefits and spousal benefits as appropriate.
 The calculator will show lifetime benefits and survivor benefits after the death of one spouse.
 Recommend the scenario that will produce the highest lifetime benefits, consistent with the client’s overall goals.

 Divorce Planning Calculator